warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 Reflections afterwards
 - Feet indeed swollen since my normal trainers are tight
-- having everything in bags makes it way easier to unpack
+- having everything in bags made it way easier to unpack
 - I planned out so many things to do... and did almost none of them
     - I think this is what people mean when they say everyone's burn is different.
 - People don't care what you look like and I got away with only really 1.5 outfits lol, one pants and two shirts